Julian-dev28/BalanceERC721Script/README.md

 Change addresses and tokenIds found in `BalanceERC721Script/helpers/constants.ts`<br>
-Change target NFT addresses in scripts to your preference<br>
+Change target NFT addresses in scripts<br>

 Users can use either script to quickly view tokenId Owners
 ## Scripts